gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

   - `AddMFADeviceSync`, `DeleteMFADeviceSync`
 - Actions which only require `DefaultImplicitRole`:
   - `SubmitUsageEvent`
-- Actions which are limited to internal service roles.
+- Actions which are limited to [built-in service roles](#built-in-roles).
 For example:
   - `CreateSessionTracker`, `RemoveSessionTracker`, `UpdateSessionTracker`
   - `GenerateWindowsDesktopCert`, `GenerateOpenSSHCert`
   - `InventoryControlStream`